dtr-trading/spring-ex02/README.md

 spring-ex02
 ===========

-This is example builds on spring-ex01, where Spring Java configuration files replaced the standard Spring MVC template XML files created by STS in Eclipse.
+This example builds on spring-ex01, where Spring Java configuration files replaced the standard Spring MVC template XML files created by STS in Eclipse.
 In addition, this code shows an end-to-end example of:

 MySQL -> Hibernate -> Spring MVC -> JSP